Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Introduction

-The past decade has seen significant interest in the problem of enumerating and classifying triangulations, including several other attempts at classifying and simplifying triangulations of $4$-manifolds, particularly $4$-spheres.
-Most recently, P\'erez \cite{perez}, building on the work of Joswig et al.\ \cite{joswigLofanoLutzTsuruga-sphereRecog}, analysed the same census we investigate in this paper.
+\paragraph*{Related Work.} The past decade has seen significant interest in the problem of enumerating and classifying triangulations, including several other attempts at classifying and simplifying triangulations of $4$-manifolds, particularly $4$-spheres.
+Most recently, P\'erez-Cerezo \cite{perez}, building on the work of Joswig et al.\ \cite{joswigLofanoLutzTsuruga-sphereRecog}, analysed the same census we investigate in this paper.

 More broadly, there has been a growing body of utilising Pachner moves to either simplify triangulations or establish PL-homeomorphisms.
-For example, the work Bj\"orner and Lutz \cite{lutzBistellarFlips}, Lutz and Tsuruga \cite{tsurugaLutz2013constructingcomplicatedspheres}, Burton \cite{burton2011pachner}, Altmann and Spreer \cite{AltmannMCMC}, Burton and Spreer \cite{burtonSpreerK3yrf}, and more recently Burke \cite{burkeSoftware}.
-We note that whilst Bj\"orner, Lutz, Joswig et al., and Tsuruga, and (to some extent) P\'erez use \emph{simplicial complexes}, Altmann, Burke, Burton, and Spreer instead use \emph{generalised triangulations} (see \Cref{sec:prelims-triangulations}).
+For example, the work Bj\"orner and Lutz \cite{lutzBistellarFlips}, Lutz and Tsuruga \cite{tsurugaLutz2013constructingcomplicatedspheres}, the second author \cite{burton2011pachner}, Altmann and the third author \cite{AltmannMCMC}, the second and third author \cite{burtonSpreerK3yrf}, and more recently the first author \cite{Burke-SoftwareJoCGver}.
+We note that whilst Bj\"orner, Lutz, Joswig et al., and Tsuruga, and (to some extent) P\'erez-Cerezo use \emph{simplicial complexes}, the work of the authors and Altmann instead use \emph{generalised triangulations} (see \Cref{sec:prelims-triangulations}).
 These are more `flexible' than simplicial complexes since, for example we allow two facets of the same simplex to be identified.